 Penalties and compensation

-Penalties What are the potential penalties for non-compliance with data protection provisions?
-Non-compliance with Austrian data protection provisions can incur the following penalties:
+What are the potential penalties for non-compliance with data protection provisions?

-- control proceedings by the Data Protection Authority (ie, onsite audits) resulting in prohibition from further processing or transfer of personal data; and
+- control proceedings by the Austrian Data Protection Authority (ie, onsite audits) resulting in prohibition from further processing or transfer of personal data; and

 - a damaged reputation in the media.

-Compensation Are individuals entitled to compensation for loss suffered as a result of a data breach or non-compliance with data protection provisions by the data owner?
+Are individuals entitled to compensation for loss suffered as a result of a data breach or non-compliance with data protection provisions by the data owner?

-The Ministry of the Interior is attempting to enact a Cybercrime Act.
-It is expected to be enacted by the end of 2016 and will be similar to the German IT Security Act.
+The Ministry of the Interior is attempting to enact a Cybercrime and IT Security Act.
+It is expected to be similar to the German IT Security Act.

 The following IT security issues are currently regulated under Austrian law: